 Texas Communities Count

-Twenty-eight organizations were awarded amounts from $7,000-$125,0000 to reach traditionally hard-to-count (HTC) populations, communities and geographic areas throughout the state.
-A separate grant was awarded to the Center for Public Policy Priorities to provide a learning community structure for the twenty-six organizations receiving an award.
+28 organization were awarded amounts from $7,000-$125,0000 to reach traditionally hard-to-count (HTC) populations, communities and geographic areas throughout the state.
+A separate grant was awarded to the Center for Public Policy Priorities to provide a learning community structure for all the organizations who received an award.

-The foundation will join Communities Foundation of Texas and other funders to participate in a statewide Texas Counts Pooled Fund to support additional funding for local communities’ outreach efforts.
+The foundation has joined the Communities Foundation of Texas and other funders to participate in a statewide Texas Counts Pooled Fund to support additional funding for local communities’ outreach efforts.

 The foundation has also partnered with Methodist Healthcare Ministries of South Texas, Inc. to co-fund four of the 28 organizations that received funds for the initiative.
 The funds support these organizations’ complete count efforts in Texas for the 2020 U.S. Census.
 Methodist Healthcare Ministries generously gifted the Hogg Foundation a $210,000 grant to support the four grantees.
 Thanks to their gift, the availability of funds for other worthy projects was significantly expanded.

 - Community Action Corporation of South Texas (Alice)